istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 ingress (from outside into the mesh) and egress (from the mesh outwards) traffic.
 Istio can uniformly enforce access policies and aggregate telemetry data for mesh-internal, ingress and egress traffic.

-In this blog post we show how Istio monitoring and access policies are applied to HTTP egress traffic.
+In this blog post, we show how to apply monitoring and access policies to HTTP egress traffic with Istio.

 ## Use case